 And then there is dragon breath.
 There are many kinds, and contrary to popular opinion, an individual dragon's breath weapon isn't inherently predicted by it's color.
 There are, indeed, tendencies, but many an adventurer has lost their lives assuming it's a hard and fast rule.
 Of all types, fire seems the most common by far, and reported in dragons of every type and color, but frost, lightning, gaseous, and acidic-reactive breath weapons can be considered "standard" expectations.
 There are some records of dragons with more than a single type of breath weapon ability, but these incidents seem rare.
 In any form, it's deadly even in very young dragons and clearly grows stronger as the creature ages.

 It's not surprising that wherever they are found, Lesser Dragons are always the apex predator of their area.
 They tend to be highly territorial, favoring either a specific habitat (swamp, mountains, etc.) or a specific location (ancient ruins or landmarks), and there's very little that happens in a dragon's territory that it won't soon learn about.
-They are also active; unlike the Elder Dragons, Lesser Dragons have a relatively short sleep cycle, typically only a few days, in between weeks of activity.
+They are also active; unlike the Elder Dragons, Lesser Dragons have a relatively short sleep cycle, perhaps only a few days, in between weeks of activity.
 Fortunately, they are highly individualistic creatures that lead predominantly solo lives, and despite the legends of the fabled " Dragon Hills", there are no known examples of dragons living in groups.
 Mothers do, of course, raise young for a brief period of time, but it is believed that even then juvenile dragons fairly quickly set out on their own.

 Lesser Dragons have a wide range of motivations and interests, and their long life spans give them time to indulge them.
 Some become substantial historians and lore masters, often with a surprising degree of knowledge in affairs well beyond their individual territories.
 On the other hand, some appear interested in little more than eating anything that looks tasty.
 So it's fair to say there is a fair amount of variance from dragon to dragon.
 But whatever their personal inclinations, one thing does appear universal amongst them, and that is their legendary propensity for treasure collection.
 Some are fairly active in this endeavor, others seem to simply keep souvenirs from dead intruders.
 But where there is a dragon, there will be a dragon horde; the compulsion to collect wealth and treasures is as universal amongst their kind as the teeth, claws, and the rest of the package.
 The importance of this cannot be overemphasized, as understanding a dragon's motivation can make the difference between having a successful negotiation and ending up as dragon dinner.